-It occurred to us that our spreadsheets contained no shortage of things to do this summer, but our memories seemed centered on things to feel.
-It’s these sensations and associations that defined this incredible time of year, not necessarily the activities.
-So, in a new tab on the spreadsheet, we made space to answer more pressing questions, What could this summer feel like for us and our kids?
-What experiences could we enjoy together in-between the various activities we had already planned for our team?
+Often, our summer camp plans and spreadsheets contain no shortage of things to do in summer, but our memories are centered on things to feel.
+It’s these sensations and associations that define this incredible time of year, not necessarily the kids’ summer activities.
+Try some new questions: What could this summer feel like for us and our kids?
+What experiences could we enjoy together in between the various activities we had already planned for our team?

 I sincerely believe that for the child, and for the parent seeking to guide them, it is not half so important to ‘know’ as to ‘feel.’
 If facts are the seeds that later produce knowledge and wisdom, then the emotions and impressions of the senses are fertile soil in which the seeds must grow. — Rachel Carson

 There’s no better time than this summer, when so many traditions and simple pleasures have been interrupted and cancelled, to streamline and simplify:

 - Make use of the extra light.
 There will always be structure to our summer.
 That is the world in which we live.
 However, we use mornings and evenings for discovery and delight.
 I’ll never forget when my dad woke me up in the wee hours to fish on the beach before dawn.
 Mind-blowing stuff.
 Summer’s abundant daylight gives us the gift of hours before and after schedules kick in.
 We can make magic of them by doing things like waking up and taking a walk; seeing the sunrise; getting in our PJs and then going on a nighttime walk before bed; reading our goodnight books in the hammock.